Luke Muldowney: Brentford

 Palmer began his career as a youth at Brentford and embarked on a scholarship at the beginning of the 2002–03 season.
 His maiden call into the first team squad came for a Football League Trophy first round match against Milton Keynes Dons on 28 September 2004.
 Muldowney made his only appearance for the club as a substitute for Stephen Hunt at half time during the 3–0 defeat.
 Muldowney was called into the first team squad again on 30 October and was an unused substitute for a 1–0 defeat to Tranmere Rovers.
-It was Muldowney's final involvement for the first team and he was released at the end of the 2004–05 season.

-Kingstonian (loan)

-Muldowney joined Isthmian League Premier Division club Kingstonian on a work experience loan in December 2004.
+It was Muldowney's final involvement for the first team and he joined Isthmian League Premier Division club Kingstonian on a work experience loan in December 2004.
 He made six appearances for the club before returning to Griffin Park in March.
+After a further loan away, Muldowney was released at the end of the 2004–05 season.

-Staines Town (loan and permanent signing)
+Staines Town

 In March 2005, Muldowney joined Isthmian League Premier Division club Staines Town on loan until the end of the 2004–05 season.
 He made just one appearance before returning to Brentford at the end of the season.
-After an unsuccessful trial at Championship club Reading, Muldowney signed for Staines permanently during the 2005 off-season, but managed only eight appearances before departing in October 2005.
+After an unsuccessful trial at Championship club Reading, Muldowney signed for Staines Town permanently during the 2005 off-season, but managed only eight appearances before departing in October 2005.